TIMELINE OF SERVICES

 For parents, I can provide general information about the financial aid process, to include how need-based aid and merit aid work; how to find affordable college options; and how to estimate and plan for college costs.

 SAVE TIME -- REDUCE STRESS -- ENJOY SENIOR YEAR!

 Students and families who use my services can relax about the college admissions process.
-Parents will have an ally -- someone who can provide objective, unbiased information with expert insight; and students will be more confident and excited as they embark upon their journey towards higher education.
+Parents will have an ally -- someone who can provide objective, unbiased information with expert insight; and students will be more confident and excited as they begin their journey towards higher education.

 "I really appreciated that you always made yourself available to help when I most needed it, often on short notice.
 You genuinely cared about each essay I wrote and tried to put me in the best position possible to get into my target schools.
 In addition, your patience made the whole experience a lot smoother for me!"

 (Student admitted to Carnegie Mellon University's top-ranked program in Computer Science.)